Skip to main content

 2. Question the Orthodoxy

-“Everyone uses the cloud” isn’t a strategy.
-It’s herd mentality.
+“Everyone uses the cloud” is herd mentality, not a strategy.

 3. Complexity Isn’t Necessary